mlnexla/nexla-ds/README.md

 - ✅ **Typography System Enhancement** - Added overline variant (--typography-overline-400) with uppercase styling and standardized all header weights to 400 for consistency
 - ✅ **Design Token Improvements** - Removed CSS overrides across demo pages to ensure proper design token usage as single source of truth
 - ✅ **Component Architecture** - Enhanced Typography component with overline support and updated all documentation to match actual implementation
-- ✅ Comprehensive design system with unified Button component (4 variants)
+- ✅ Comprehensive design system with unified Button component (multiple variants)
 - ✅ Advanced TextInput component with multiple states, variants, and clearable functionality
-- ✅ Icon library with 539 icons (Flaticons, Material UI, and custom icons) and copy-to-clipboard functionality
+- ✅ Extensive icon library with hundreds of icons (Flaticons, Material UI, and custom icons) and copy-to-clipboard functionality
 - ✅ Interactive demo pages for all components with syntax highlighting
 - ✅ Navigation system with grouped, collapsible sidebar and JumpMenu components